perseus784/Mobile-Multi-Robot-Logistics-System/README.md

-README
-The whole project can be divided into three main parts.
+About:

-Can do: It is a warehouse management system.
+It is a warehouse management system.
 The system contains Multiple robots and one central processing system for it to control it.
 Each robot is comprised of two parts.
 One is the arduino controller for the robot and the NodeMCU intermediate.
 Each of it's fucntions are explained below.

 Setup: Since it is a warehouse project, we need to put a layout of grid.
 The grid is layed out by using any normal tape(black).
 Before laying it out, a rfid tag is put in a proper form where the robot needs to stop.
 These places are called spots.
 These spots have something which will be picked up by the robot and deliver it to the other point of the warehouse.